 Technology is inseparable from civilization.
 It has changed the world forever.
-Thanks to it, we can, for example, send information to the other end of the world in seconds; talk to people from other continents; travel to any place in the world in one day; store thousands of photos on a drive the size of your thumb; create virtual realities, as well as do a bunch of other things that no one would have imagined just 100 years ago.
+Thanks to it, we can - for example - send information to the other end of the world in seconds; talk to people from other continents; travel to any place in the world in one day; store thousands of photos on a drive the size of your thumb; create virtual realities, as well as do a bunch of other things that no one would have imagined just 100 years ago.

 But technology has its bad side too.
-In the current world, it is controlled by organizations who do not have our best interests in mind.
+In the current world, it is controlled by organizations which do not have our best interests in mind.
 They will not hesitate to use technology's great power against us.
 Spying on - and analyzing - our communication; controlling the information we receive; emotional manipulation; modification of behavior - those are just a few things technology is being used for these days.
 All that with more coverage, accuracy, effectiveness and with less human effort.
 If this "progress" is not stopped, we will end up in a prison that we wouldn't find in our worst nightmares.

 I will attempt to describe the way the most important technologies of today contribute to the creation of a global system of control.
 I will also mention a few technologies of the future, and try to connect all the information together and predict the fate of this world.
 Let's start with one of the inventions that affect people the most - The Internet.